drashland/dmm/README.md

 Should you need any more information, use the `--help` option:

 ```
-$ dmm --help

 A module manager for Deno.

-USAGE:
-    deno run --allow-read --allow-net [--allow-write] https://deno.land/x/dmm@v1.1.5/mod.ts [ARGS] [MODULES]
+USAGE

+    deno install --allow-net='cdn.deno.land,api.deno.land' --allow-read='.' --allow-write='deps.ts' https://deno.land/x/dmm@v1.1.5/mod.ts
-    dmm [ARGS] [MODULES]
+    dmm [command]

-ARGUMENTS:
-The check and update arguments cannot be used together.
+COMMANDS

-    check
+    check [modules]
         Checks the specified modules for newer version.
-Will check all if modules are omitted.
+Will check all if modules are
+        omitted.

-    update
+    update [modules]
         Updates the specified modules to the newest version.
-Will update all if modules are omitted.
+Will update all if modules
+        are omitted.

     info
         Shows information about the given module, be it std or 3rd party.
-The 3rd party module must be referenced at https://deno.land/x/
+The 3rd party
+        module must be referenced at https://deno.land/x/

-OPTIONS:
     --help
-        Prints help message
+        Prints the help message

     --version
+        Prints the current dmm version

+    help
+        Prints the help message

+    version
-        Prints dmm version
+        Prints the current dmm version

-EXAMPLE USAGE:
+EXAMPLE USAGE

-    Assume you are importing an out of date version of `fs` from `std`.
-See [here](#quick-start) for adding further restrictions.
+    Install dmm
+        deno install --allow-net='cdn.deno.land,api.deno.land' --allow-read='.' --allow-write='deps.ts' https://deno.land/x/dmm@v1.1.5/mod.ts

+    Check a single module
-    deno run --allow-net --allow-read https://deno.land/x/dmm@v1.1.5/mod.ts check fs
+        dmm check fs

+    Update a single module
-    deno run --allow-net --allow-read --allow-write https://deno.land/x/dmm@v1.1.5/mod.ts update fs
+        dmm update fs

-    deno run --allow-net https://deno.land/x/dmm@v1.1.5/mod.ts info http
+    Get information about a module
         dmm info http
 ```

 # How it Works